execut/yii2-backup/README.md

 # yii2-backup
-Command for backup yii2 project databases and gitignored files.
+Command for reserving yii2 project databases and gitignored files.
+After starting command databases dumps and project folders specified in the settings is compressed, it split in pieces and fill them to the specified ftp.

 ## Installation